From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 Covariate complexity is concerned with the use of human-understandable concepts to explain features (i.e. covariates) and their interactions.
 It can be qualitatively addressed by motivating a design choice, such as using a bag of words instead of uninterpretable word embeddings as covariates~\cite{kdd/Ribeiro0G16}, applying element-wise feature mappings which are claimed to be more interpretable~\cite{aaai/LanG19} or selecting a predictive model that satisfies a monotonicity requirement~\cite{aaai/WangLRRXS20}.

 A quantitative method to evaluate covariate complexity is measuring \textbf{Covariate Homogeneity}.
 Generally, this implies evaluating how consistently a covariate represents a predefined human-interpretable concept.
 The exact implementation mainly depends on the type of explanation and type of data.
+For example, in case of image data, the human-interpretable concepts can be labeled object parts (e.g.~legs, beak and tail of an animal) such that the interpretability of a cluster can be evaluated by checking whether it consistently represents the same part semantics for different images.
 Given an annotated dataset with predefined concepts (such as object parts), the Intersection over Union~\cite{cvpr/ZhangWZ18a, iccv/SunRS19, nips/MuA20, cvpr/FongV18, cvpr/BauZKO017, cvpr/KanehiraTIH19} or distance~\cite{aaai/ZhangCSWZ18} between learned covariates (e.g.~prototypes) and interpretable concepts can be calculated.
 Zheng et al.~\cite{iclr/ZhengPBH19} evaluate the predictive power of their features for predicting human generated features, and Fyshe et al.~\cite{acl/FysheTMM14} measure the distance from their learned representations to a semantic ground-truth provided by humans.
 In case of clusters, the purity of a cluster w.r.t. ground-truth labels can be measured~\cite{nips/LakkarajuL16, acl/EskenaziLZ18, icml/ShiZM020, iclr/FortuinHLSR19}.

 Homogeneity is also relevant for the explanation type `Disentanglement'.
 Such explanation methods aim to learn a latent representation that is disentangled such that each dimension corresponds to an interpretable concept, after which these representations can be used in downstream tasks. \textbf{Covariate Homogeneity} evaluates in this case the extent to which each dimension corresponds to exactly one (interpretable) concept, factor or attribute.
 Examples of such interpretable factors include color of an object in an image, or the presence of a smile on a face~\cite{cvpr/EsserRO20}.
 This can be quantified by measuring the mutual information between a dimension and a concept~\cite{kdd/GuoZQWSY20}.
 Ideally, a dimension has high mutual information with a single concept and zero mutual information with all other concepts.
 Others vary exactly one dimension and keep all others fixed.
 Then, the output variance per concept can be measured~\cite{cvpr/EsserRO20}, or the accuracy of a classifier that should predict the index of the specific factor of variation (ceteris paribus)~\cite{kdd/GuoZQWSY20}.
 Another approach, originally suggested by~\cite{pmlr-v80-kim18b}, is to generate data while keeping exactly one covariate fixed and varying the others, and evaluate whether the variance in one dimension is exactly zero~\cite{cvpr/LiuLZKWBRC20, ijcai/BeyazitTYT020}.